gildasmorvan/similar2logo/README.md

 * `similar2logo-com` contains tools based on [Mecsyco](http://mecsyco.com) to couple Similar2Logo with other simulators. **Note**: this module is experimental and therefore, not included in the binary distribution of Similar2Logo.
 To use it, uncomment the line 174 of the pom.xml of the main project.

 * `similar2logo-examples` contains simulation model examples written in Java and Groovy and, if needed, their associated GUIs.
+Each example provides a main class that can be used to run the corresponding simulation.

 * `similar2logo-distribution` allows to produce the binary distribution of Similar2Logo using the [Maven Assembly Plugin](http://maven.apache.org/plugins/maven-assembly-plugin/).

 ### Running Similar2Logo

+Running Similar2Logo using the git repository is easier when using a Java IDE supporting maven, such that the [eclipse framework](https://eclipse.org/downloads/), since the dependencies and required libraries are automatically loaded.
+Then, running a simulation simply requires to identify the main class of the simulation and running it through the IDE.

 When you launch a Similar2Logo simulation, your browser should open a page that looks like this.